khcrysalis/Feather/README.md

 > What does Feather use for its server?

-It uses the [localhost.direct](https://github.com/Upinel/localhost.direct) certificate and [Vapor](https://github.com/vapor/vapor) to self host an HTTPS server on your device - all itms services really needs is a valid certificate and a valid HTTPS server.
+It uses the [localhost.direct](https://github.com/Upinel/localhost.direct) certificate and [Vapor](https://github.com/vapor/vapor) to self host a HTTPS server on your device - all itms services really needs is a valid certificate and a valid HTTPS server.
 Which allows iOS to accept the request and install the application.

 > Does Feather bundle its own certificate for the server?